 Colorado’s Veterans Trauma Court (VTC) permits eligible military members facing felony prosecution to undergo rehabilitation instead of jail.
-And upon successful completion of VTC, the charges may be reduced or dismissed.
+Upon successful completion of VTC, the charges may be reduced or dismissed.

 - 2. Am I eligible?